compufox/silence/README.md

 ## unsolicited advice from me~

 im just gonna add this script into my crontab, and i personally suggest you do too.

+if you're using admin mode, it might be easier to add `RAILS_ENV=production` into your shell's initialization file, that way you don't have to worry about adding it in for every invocation.

 oh! and before you run this in user-mode make sure you're admin isn't already using it. it won't hurt anything, just a bit redundent :p